Learning to treat critical feedback as a gift rather than a threat

 I have come to think of this as foundational for any relationship, whether between two people or in a group.

 When someone tells me ‘we don’t have any conflict here’, I perk up.
 Because that tells me a vital feedback loop is missing.
-As Dean puts it:

 “[I] really want to trust that you would tell me if you saw something that I didn’t see.
 That would be horrifying to me if I felt like you couldn’t or wouldn’t tell me.
 So it’s actually what we want.
 Even if we’re scared of it, it’s actually what we long for in our relationship.”

-This isn’t easy because it’s deeply counter-cultural.
-And it’s precisely in those small interpersonal moments when no one else is looking that we can bring to life a different culture, one that offers more breathing space for our shared humanity.
+It’s precisely in those small interpersonal moments that we can bring to life a different culture, one that offers more breathing space for our shared humanity.